 The dish is often paired with a hot bowl of steamed rice and served with this fantastic Hot & Sour Tamarind Soup.
 These are a perfect combination for any family meal.

-Catfish Clay Pot is so popular and yet, so hard to make.
-Believe me, in order to achieve such a perfect recipe, one must cook this dish at least a thousand times.
-Ok, it was exaggerated, of course not thousand times, but like 20 to 50 times maybe.
-And I would be proud to announce publicly that I’ve found such recipe.
+Catfish Clay Pot is so famous and yet, so hard to make.
+One must cook this dish at least a thousand times to achieve such a perfect recipe.
+Ok, it was exaggerated, not a thousand times, but maybe 20 to 50 times.
+And I would be proud to announce publicly that I've found such a recipe.

-I would recommend if you’ve ever wanted to own a earthenware pot, you should always go with Japanese style clay pot called Donabe.
-It’s quite more expensive compared to other types and brands of clay pot.
-But trust me, it’ll last forever.
-I bought mine in 2015 and until now it’s til in good shape.
-It’s extremely durable and long lasting.
+If you've ever wanted to own an earthenware pot, you should always go with a Japanese-style clay pot called Donabe.
+It's entirely more expensive than other types and clay pot brands.

-Before going into the recipe, I just want to clarify that although the recipe is called Catfish Clay Pot, it is totally fine if you cook this in any kind of cookware.
+Before going into the recipe, I want to clarify that although the recipe is called Catfish Clay Pot, it is okay if you cook this in any cookware.
 Stainless steel pot, aluminum cooking pan, or copper pot is still OK.